 If you are running IMS in a virtual machine, please check the following:

 - HyperV: Processor compatibility mode should be disabled

-- VMware: If EVC used, EVC should be set to Nehalem or higher
+- VMware: If EVC used, EVC should be set to Sandy Bridge or higher (see below)

 Also be careful in your choice of network and SCSI adaptors.
 Failure to use the recommendations may lead to an unbootable system.

 This is the minimal system required to run the IMS software, and should only be used for testing or proof-of-concept deployments.